Extreme Computing

 My favorite server of all time is the dual-Xeon build I did a few years back with a Supermicro X8DTL-iF motherboard, Xeon X5680 CPUs (total 12c/24t), and 24 GB of RAM, running Debian Linux.

-My favorite laptop of all time is the 2008 ThinkPad X200 by Lenovo, a machine that I got 11 years of use out of under five different versions of Windows (from XP to 10) and many, many versions of Ubuntu Linux.
+My favorite laptop of all time is the 2008 ThinkPad X200 by Lenovo, a machine that I got 11 years of use out of under five different versions of Windows (from XP to 10) and many, many versions of Linux.
+A close second contender is the 2021 MacBook Pro with the M1 Pro processor, which is one of the finest laptops Apple has ever produced.

 What is your favorite operating system/other software of all time?